honey

 Sustainability & Environmental Impact

 Mead is more than an old world beverage; it's an opportunity to support the local environment.
 The inherent characteristics of mead production are sustainable and environmentally beneficial.
+Mead stands out as a more sustainable and ecologically friendly choice compared to wine or beer for several reasons:

 Minimal Agricultural Footprint